Britain’s declaration of war on Germany on 4 August 1914 brought a united response from HM Land Registry’s staff.

 Many who were over military age or unfit joined the anti-aircraft or ambulance corps, or became Special Constables or volunteers.

-The men who died are all remembered on a memorial plaque in the foyer of Land Registry’s former Head Office building in Lincoln’s Inn Fields in central London.
+The men who died are all remembered on a memorial plaque in the foyer of our former Head Office building in Lincoln’s Inn Fields in central London.

-The building is now in the ownership of the London School of Economics but every Remembrance Day a group of people from Land Registry return to lay a wreath.
+The building is now in the ownership of the London School of Economics, but every Remembrance Day a group of people from HM Land Registry return to lay a wreath.

-It was Land Registry’s only office in August 1914 so probably all the men who volunteered, served and died would have passed through the foyer.
+As it was our only office in August 1914, it’s likely that all the men who volunteered, served and died would have passed through the foyer.

 The previous December a flag had been raised above the recently completed building by Sir Charles to mark its opening and the 50th anniversary of the organisation.